-THE PROMISE OF THE HEALTH SCIENCES IN THE 21ST CENTURY - A REVISIT papers.
-His work on the KIT gene is classic, still often cited, and is the basis for important advances in cancer therapy.
+THE PROMISE OF THE HEALTH SCIENCES IN THE 21ST CENTURY - A REVISIT gene is classic, still often cited, and is the basis for important advances in cancer therapy.
 Dr. Bernstein received his Honours BSc in Mathematics and Physics from Innis College, University of Toronto in 1968, receiving both the Innis College Award and the James Loudon Gold Medal in Physics.
 He completed his PhD at the University of Toronto and completed postdoctoral research in London at the Imperial Cancer Research Fund, where he first began working on retroviruses.
 Dr. Bernstein in President and CEO of the Canadian Institute for Advanced Research.